Le Lac Tchad

 • The exercise took place between 9 November and 18 December 2020.

-We asked a simple question: Can you think of a time when you helped an individual or group overcome their initial reluctance, hesitancy, or fear about vaccination?
+We asked a simple question in relation to vaccine confidence: Can you think of a time when you helped an individual or group overcome their initial reluctance, hesitancy, or fear about vaccination?

 • Each participant developed a case study to describe and analyze such a situation.